Start today to take action for a healthier you.

 - Car safety: Always buckle up.
 And make sure everyone else in the car does, too.
 Save a life.

 - Depression: It’s common for teens to feel down, sad or blue sometimes.
 Life is changing a lot.
 School can be demanding.
-There are boyfriend/girlfriend issues.
+There are relationship issues.
 There are friend issues in general.
 Parents can get on your nerves.
 But if you are feeling down every day, are no longer interested in the things around you, find it hard to get motivated, no longer feel like eating or just eat all the time, then you may be depressed.

 If you have thoughts of hurting yourself or others, your feelings need to be dealt with urgently.
 There is help.
 If you have been feeling down and blue and it is not getting better, call the ACCESS line at 1-800-686-0101 for help.